 Louis, along with Zane Grey, Max Brand, Elmore Leonard (yes, he’s widely admired for and rightly proud of his Western novels, several of which have been made into movies), and others – certainly looking back to Wister – created a fictional version of the old West, abetted by movie producers and stars (THE GREAT TRAIN ROBBERY, at 12 minutes arguably the first long-form film, was a Western; this genre and the U.S. cinema go way back), who found their apotheosis in John Wayne.
 They defined the stereotypical ramrod-straight, aw-shucks-ma’am hero we kids were watching on tv, the trope which lasts today.
 As the most successful Western writer of them all – and a particular favorite of Ronald Reagan’s – Louis L’Amour personified this interpretation of the American frontier.
 With more than 100 novels under its belt, Bantam rotated the L’Amour backlist, re-publishing a couple in paperback every month to great success, and I watched over the process, acting as “editor.”
 (I did this even before I became a real editor, working closely with Louis’s widow Kathy and their son Beau.)
 Meanwhile, we were still finding short stories and essays in Louis’s trunk – remember, he wrote for the pulps too, and he had a varied and interesting young man’s life, the kind you’d create in a novel for a writer character – and publishing them for the first time since their original pulp-magazine appearances.
 Louis was big business.
 He still is.

 But by my editorial debut in the early Nineties, a creative backlash had developed among quite a few talented Western authors.
 The elevating euphemism used back then was “historical/frontier novelists,” as with “thrillers” for horror novels and “speculative fiction” for science fiction, whenever a marketer wanted to try and escape the various genre ghettos.
-In this case, however, the euphemism was accurate: the new breed of Western writers were serious historians who conducted exacting research and strove to tell compelling stories about the genuine frontier, the way it really was.
-There was even a pop-culture hiccup tracking their point of view: the movies DANCES WITH WOLVES and UNFORGIVEN, each of which deconstructed the prevailing Western stereotype, were critical darlings and huge hits.
+In this case, however, the euphemism was perfectly accurate: the new breed of Western writers were serious historians who conducted exacting research and strove to tell compelling stories about the genuine frontier, the way it really was.
+There was even a pop-culture hiccup tracking their point of view: the movies DANCES WITH WOLVES and UNFORGIVEN, each of which deconstructed the prevailing Western stereotype, were critical darlings and huge popular hits.